shimaatech/bloc_component/README.md

 // Here we define the bloc.
 It extends BaseBloc which receives MovieItemEvent and yields
 // MovieItemState.
-// This bloc is used for managing the state of a single movie item in the movies list class MovieItemBloc extends BaseBloc<MovieItemEvent, MovieItemState> {
+// This bloc is used for managing the state of a single movie item in the movies list class MovieItemBloc extends BaseBloc {
   final MoviesServices _moviesServices;
   final Movie movie;